statamic/v2-docs/content/collections/fieldtypes/collection.md

 ---
 title: Collection
+description: Create relationships with other Collections and Entries.
 overview: >
   Allows you attach other Entries to your content.
 Related entries, read-next lists, and other useful content relationships can all be accomplished here.
 image: 1ae0abcc-d9c7-412c-8647-fbeedaaa8444
 options:
   -